Serpyne/SoccerRobot/README.md

 <br>

 # Index
+simulation.py: simulates the environment of a robot, includes indivdual motor movement.
 * ./remote/
   * client.py is what runs on the robot, which controls client-sided movement + receiving controller values
   * server.py is what you run on your laptop, so the robot can connect to it and an external controller communicates with it.
 * ./src/
+  * code written before and during nationals competition.
+* ./newremote/
   * client.py* runs on both robots
   * controller.py runs on the laptop, connects both robots through bluetooth
 * ./themes/